craftcms/commerce/docs/custom-order-statuses.md

 In addition to using order statuses to manage your orders, You can choose emails that will be sent when an order moves into that status.

 See [Order Status Emails](order-status-emails.md).

+## Line item statuses

+Line item statuses are not the same as order statuses.
+They can not trigger emails.
+They are simply there for internal management of the order.
+Line items do not get a status by default, and can have a null or 'None' status.